 Whether you want to make wine, dry raisins, eat fresh grapes or drink grape juice, you’ll begin by growing grapes.

-With that in mind, let’s go over the right way to start out with planting these long-lived fruit providers.
-We’ll talk about some specific varieties, and discuss the optimal growing conditions.
+With that in mind, let’s go over the right way to start with planting these long-lived fruit providers.
+We’ll talk about some specific grape varieties and discuss the optimal conditions for growing grapes.

 - Bird-X Protective Netting